Myrna Culbreath

-Myrna Lou Culbreath (born September 1, 1938) is an American science fiction writer and editor, most well-known for the Star Trek tie-in novels and anthologies cowritten with Sondra Marshak.
+Myrna Lou Culbreath (September 1, 1938 – October 31, 2025) is an American science fiction writer and editor, most well-known for the Star Trek tie-in novels and anthologies cowritten with Sondra Marshak.
 Culbreath was a founding editor of the libertarian editorial newsletter The Fire Bringer.

 Her analysis of the Star Trek character Spock, originally published in an issue of The Fire Bringer, was lauded by Gene Roddenberry as the "best analysis ever done" of the character.

 Early life

 According to a local newspaper in Colorado Springs, Culbreath operated a tutoring school in the early 1960s.
 The school offered preparation for GED and CLEP tests, as well as reading assistance and tutoring for students with disabilities and disabled veterans.
 The school had branch offices in Denver and Cortez.

-Culbreath is an objectivist and a libertarian.
-She was briefly a member of the Young Americans for Freedom.
-She attended the first Libertarian Party convention in June 1972.
-Frustrated by the political platform that emerged during the convention, Culbreath "filibustered" until all anti-war messaging was withdrawn from the platform.
+Culbreath was briefly a member of the Young Americans for Freedom.
+In 1972, she attended the first Libertarian Party convention.
+Frustrated by the political platform that emerged during the convention, Culbreath "filibustered" until all anti-war messaging was withdrawn from the party's draft platform.
 She later resigned from the party.

-Sometime before 1977, Culbreath moved to Baton Rouge, Louisiana where she shared a home with her writing partner, Sondra Marshak.
+Sometime before 1977, Culbreath moved to Baton Rouge, Louisiana where she shared a home with her writing partner Sondra Marshak.

 Fannish activity

 In the early-1970s, Culbreath began self-publishing an editorial newsletter under the title The Fire Bringer which focused on libertarian and objectivist issues.
 Culbreath's correspondence with Gene Roddenberry was frequently quoted in her editorials and cultural analysis.

-In 1974, a special issue now known by the fanac title "The Star Trek Reprint" collected Culbreath's correspondence with Roddenberry.
-An analysis of the Spock character, known by the fanac title "The Spock Premise", was also included.
-Roddenberry had praised the analysis during his appearance at Vul-Con I, in 1973, saying it was "required reading for all Star Trek fans."
+A special issue the newsletter, known by the fanac title "The Star Trek Reprint", collected Culbreath's correspondence with Roddenberry.
+Included was an analysis of the Spock character which Roddenberry praised during his presentation at Vul-Con 1973, saying it was "required reading for all Star Trek fans."

 During the mid-to-late 70's, Culbreath and her writing partner Sondra Marshak were regular guests of honor at science fiction conventions.
 They were was often joined on-stage by Marshak's mother, nicknamed "Mama-Anna" by fans.